vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 and 5, Srinagar, 1916.
 Kaula, Sh.
 R.-M. S. Kaula, A Short Review of the Research

 Publications (Kashmir State).
-Kşemarāja, SHSV-The Shiva Sitra Vimarshini, being the
+Kşemarāja, SHSV-The Shiva Sitra vimarśhini, being the

 Sūtras of Vasu Gupta with the Commentary called Vimar. shini by Kshemarāja, in The Kashmir Series of Texts and